joesturge/lazymc-docker-proxy/README.md

 - **\*lazymc.enabled=true** - Enable this to inform `lazymc-docker-proxy` that this container should be managed.
 - **\*lazymc.server.address** - The address of the Docker Minecraft server to manage, should use the Docker network address, such as `mc:25565`.
 - **\*lazymc.group** - This is used by `lazymc-docker-proxy` to locate the container to start and stop
+- **lazymc.port** - The internal port which is opened by lazymc to proxy to the server.
+Defaults to `25565`.
 - **lazymc.motd.sleeping** - MOTD, shown in the server browser when sleeping.
 - **lazymc.motd.starting** - MOTD, shown in the server browser when starting.
 - **lazymc.motd.stopping** - MOTD, shown in the server browser when stopping.
 - **lazymc.public.protocol** - The minecraft client version to use.
 See this page for information: https://minecraft.fandom.com/wiki/Protocol_version
 - **lazymc.public.version** - The minecraft protocol version to use.
 See this page for information: https://minecraft.fandom.com/wiki/Protocol_version
 - **lazymc.server.block_banned_ips** - To wake the server, the user must be in the server whitelist if enabled on the server.
+Defaults to `/server`.
+- **lazymc.server.directory** - The location of the volume mount within `lazymc-docker-proxy` which contains data for this minecraft server
 - **lazymc.server.drop_banned_ips** - Block banned IPs as listed in banned-ips.json in the server directory.
 - **lazymc.server.forge** - Drop connections from banned IPs.
 - **lazymc.server.probe_on_start** - Probe required server details when starting lazymc, wakes server on start.